-To ensure that a use located within a non-urban zone and within a medium coastal facility; the need to access infrastructure available in a coastal location; (d) the need to service a marine or coastal related activity; provision of an essential utility or marine infrastructure; provision of open space or for marine-related educational, research, or recreational facilities; any advice from a State authority, regulated entity or a council; and (h) the advice obtained in a coastal inundation hazard report, and P1.2 A coastal inundation hazard report also demonstrates that: (a) any increase in the level of risk from coastal inundation does not require any specific hazard reduction or protection measures; or (b) the use can achieve and maintain a tolerable risk from a 1% annual exceedance probability coastal inundation event in 2100 for the intended life of the use without requiring any specific hazard reduction or protection measures.
+To ensure that a use located within a non-urban zone and within a medium coastal facility; the need to access infrastructure available in a coastal location; (d) the need to service a marine or coastal related activity; provision of an essential utility or marine infrastructure; provision of open space or for marine-related educational, research, or recreational facilities; any advice from a State authority, regulated entity or a council; and (h) the advice obtained in a coastal inundation hazard report.
+P1.2 A coastal inundation hazard report also demonstrates that: (a) any increase in the level of risk from coastal inundation does not require any specific hazard reduction or protection measures; or (b) the use can achieve and maintain a tolerable risk from a 1% annual exceedance probability coastal inundation event in 2100 for the intended life of the use without requiring any specific hazard reduction or protection measures.

-Acceptable Solutions Performance Criteria
+ormance Criteria

-A1 P1.1
+e within a non-urban zone and within a medium tal inundation hazard band must be for a use in relies upon a coastal location to fulfil its ose, having regard to: the need to access a specific resource in a coastal location; the need to operate a marine farming shore

-No Acceptable Solution.
-A use within a non-urban zone and within a medium coastal inundation hazard band must be for a use which relies upon a coastal location to fulfil its purpose, having regard to: (a) the need to access a specific resource in a coastal location; (b) the need to operate a marine farming shore
+t